Artchibald/WTW-Microsoft-Power-BI-templates/readme.md

 amends from Suzie for Power BI json templates.

 Day 8, 3 Oct: Reviewed and sent latest Power BI work.
 Spent the afternoon tweaking and researchibg new features we can include.

+Day 9 : Changed all dimensions iof canvases and rearanged charts.
+Received, reviewing and implementing feedback.

 # other notes from reference repo below